Omico/Gradm/README.md

 }
 ```

-Create a file named `gradm.yml` in your root project directory, and add the following
+Create a file named `gradm.yml` in your root project directory, and add the following:

 ```yaml
 gradm: